-There is a BS/MS Program for outstanding Woodruff School students who want to obtain a graduate degree in Mechanical Engineering (ME), Nuclear Engineering (NRE), Medical Physics (MP), or Bioengineering (BioE).
-To learn more about this individualized program, view www.me.gatech.edu/undergraduate/degrees_bsms.shtml
+There is a BS/MS Program for outstanding Woodruff School students who want to obtain a graduate degree in Mechanical Engineering (ME), Nuclear Engineering (NRE), Medical Physics (MP), or Bioengineering (BioE). learn more about this individualized program, view www.me.gatech.edu/undergraduate/degrees bsms.shtml average of 3.5 or higher.

-THE BS/MS PROGRAM IN THE GRORGE W. WOODRUFF

-To be eligible for the program you should have completed 30 semester credit hours at Georgia Tech, which is typically at the end of your freshman year; shown appropriate progress in your degree program; and obtained a grade point average of 3.5 or higher.
 You must apply to the program before you complete 75 semester credit hours, including transfer and advanced placement credits.
-Transfer students are welcome to apply, but this must be done immediately after completing 12 credit hours in residence at Georgia Tech.
+Transfer students are welcome to apply, but this must be done after completing 12 credit hours in residence at Georgia Tech.
 Only the student's Georgia Tech GPA will be evaluated for admission to the BS/MS Program.

+THE BS/MS PROCRAM IN THE GEORGE W. WOODRUFF SCHOOL OF

+To be eligible for the program you should have completed 30 semester credit hours at Georgia Tech, which is typically at the end of your freshman year; shown appropriate progress in your degree program; and obtained a grade point